Ruzaik11/exetel-oauth2-client/README.md

 OAUTH_CLIENT_ID in the .env file should be assigned with Client ID and the OAUTH_CLIENT_SECRET with the Client secret

+OAUTH_SERVER is the server url we used to access the oauth server after running php artisan serve command

 **Commands to run**

 - 01: ``` npm install && npm run serve ```